CodeTyperPro/phone-book/readme.md

 ___

 ## Instructions
-Run the following command in the linux terminal line:
+Run the following commands in the linux terminal line according to your desire:

 1. Random inputs:
     ```